solspace/ee-freeform/documentation/forms-composer.md

 			* Together at Right
 	* You may include 1 per page in your form.

-If you have configured a [Mailing Lists integration](settings.md#mailing-lists), you'll see a list for Mailing List integrations.
+If you have configured a [Mailing List integration](mailing-list-integrations.md), you'll see a list for Mailing List integrations.
 There will be 1 displayed per connection, but you can include the mailing list sign up field as many times as you wish, as long as each uses a different list for that integration.

 * **Mailing Lists** <a href="#form-mailing-list" id="form-mailing-list" class="docs-anchor">#</a>
 	* Can only be displayed as a single checkbox.